Noeame/64-31_WEB-DEVELOPMENT_DATA-STACK-DEFENDERS-GAME/README.md

 Welcome to the GitHub repository of Eco Guard Hero, an immersive game where you take on the role of the Eco Hero to reconnect and restore the planet Terra Verde!

 ## Overview
 This website is your go-to source for everything about Eco Guard Hero.
 Explore the game’s rich environmental themes, view our engaging concept art, and get a sneak peek into early game designs.
 Stay informed about the latest updates and breakthroughs in the game's development.
+The game's concept draws significant inspiration from the innovative and engaging game "Bridge the Gap," showcased in the renowned js13kGames competition https://js13kgames.com/entries/bridge-the-gap.

 ## Features
 **Static Website of Game:** Explore the static representation of Eco Guard Hero, providing a detailed overview of the game's universe, storyline, and characters.